top of page

 3. Power of Taxation

-The power to levy and collect taxes to fund government operations and services.
-The Congress exercises this power through legislation, while the executive branch implements and collects taxes.
+The power of taxation is the State’s authority to impose and collect taxes to fund government operations and public services.
+Congress determines the tax through legislation, while the Executive implements and collects it through revenue agencies.

 Check and Balance System

-The powers of the Philippine government are designed to have a system of checks and balances, where each branch has some authority to limit or check the powers of the other branches, ensuring that no single branch becomes too powerful.
-For example:
+The powers of the Philippine government operate under a system of checks and balances, where each branch can limit or restrain the others to prevent the concentration of power.
+This structure ensures that no single branch dominates and that constitutional boundaries are enforced in practice.

-• The President has veto power over legislation passed by Congress.
+• The President may veto bills passed by Congress.

-• Congress can override a presidential veto with a two-thirds vote.
+• Congress may override a presidential veto by a two-thirds vote of all its Members.